-The trick is to have everything ready in advance so that the baby is not aggravated by waiting or being cold before being placed into the bath.
+The trick is to have everything ready in advance so that the baby is not aggravated by waiting or being cold before being placed in the bath.

-Once the supplies are gathered, running warm water should begin.
-Be sure the water is warm enough to be comforting for the baby, but not so warm as to burn the baby.
-There is nothing worse then injuring your baby when you are really just trying to relax your baby.
-Fill the bath water and get the baby.
+Once you have everything you will need for the bath you should start running the warm water.
+Be sure the water is warm enough to be comforting for the baby, but not too hot as to burn.
+There is nothing worse than injuring your newborn when you are really just trying to relax your baby.

-Remaining calm while you remove the baby’s clothing and diaper is very important.
-You may notice things that caused the baby to become fussy that you did not notice before.
+Remaining calm while you remove the baby’s clothing and the diaper is very important.
+You may notice things that caused the baby to become fussy that you never observed before.
 The diaper may be dirty.
 There may be a piece of something in the clothing bothering the baby.
 The baby may be tired.
-No matter what though, it is important that you remain calm.
-Your anger or frustration can be sensed by the baby and this may make him or her more fussy or agitated.
+No matter what, it is important that you remain calm when your baby is crying and won't stop.
+Your anger or frustration can be sensed by the baby and this may make him or her more agitated.

-It is important to remember that a baby cannot do anything for himself.
-It is also important to remember that a baby can drown in inches of water.
+It is important to remember that a baby can drown in inches of water.
 Under no circumstances should you leave the baby alone in the bath.
 If the phone rings, let it ring.
-If the neighbors knock, they can come back or you can take the baby with you.
-Under no circumstance should the baby be left alone in the bath even for a second.
+If the neighbors knock, they can come back or you can wrap up the baby in a towel and take him/her with you.
+Under no circumstance should the baby be left alone in the bath — not even for a second.